Madwand99/From-the-Depths/Advanced Aerial AI/README.md

 </p>

 ## BASIC OPTIONS
-When the vehicle is within "AngleBeforeRoll" degrees of its target, it will try to yaw towards (or away!) from its target such that its nose is pointed "AngleBeforeTurn" degrees away from it.
+When the vehicle is within `AngleBeforeRoll` degrees of its target, it will try to yaw towards (or away!) from its target such that its nose is pointed `AngleBeforeTurn` degrees away from it.
-If UsePreferredSide = true, use a positive value of AngleBeforeTurn to approach targets on the right, a negative value to approach targets on the left.
+If `UsePreferredSide = true`, use a positive value of `AngleBeforeTurn` to approach targets on the right, a negative value to approach targets on the left.
 Otherwise, always use a positive value.

     AngleBeforeTurn = 10

 If the vehicle is at greater angle than this from it's target, it will try to roll towards it.
-(and stop rolling when AngleBeforeTurn is reached).
+(and stop rolling when `AngleBeforeTurn` is reached).
-Set this to 180 to NEVER use rolling to turn the vehicle.
+Set this to `180` to NEVER use rolling to turn the vehicle.

     AngleBeforeRoll = 30